shigen0/FCSC-2023/t'es lent/README.md

 # Reconnaissance

-On arrive face à cette page
+Here's the first page

 ![1-1](lent1.png)

+# Exploitation

 The first thing that we must check is the source code, we see a reference to another page, let's go to it